Kywal/matrix-abacus/README.md

 -- todo [add gif of matrix calculator working]

 ## Description and goals
 This web app purpose is to suport and estimulate the students of mathematics subjects to work/play with matrices and their interesting and usefull operations.
-And how to do this?
+And how to do that?
 Giving them a cool, dinamic and gamelike tool that helps them to focus on the subjects at hand, without that never ending matrices writing and rewriting.

 ## User-Guide